Personal Website

 Introduction

-This report documents the build process for my personal website (this website), ethan-perry.com.
-Below I outline what I built, how I built it, and what I learned along the way.
+This report documents the build process for my personal website, ethanperry.co.
+Below, I outline what I built, how I built it, and what I learned along the way.

 Overview